sahanaali/InventoryManagement-/README.md

 - **Firebase**: A platform for building web and mobile applications, used here for backend data management.
 - **Vercel**: The platform used for deploying the app.

-## Live Demo
-You can check out the live application here: https://inventory-management-tawny-two.vercel.app/

 ## Features
 - Add new items to the inventory.
 - Remove items from the inventory.